Pediculosis

 1) Pediculosis capitis: Scalp covered with hair, particularly the area behind the ears and the neck; sometimes eyebrows, eyelashes, and facial hair.

 2) Pediculosis corporis: Skin of the entire body.
 In neglected cases eczema, excoriations, hyperpigmentation, scars, and lichenification are observed.
 No eggs are found on the skin.
-Eggs are laid in clothing seams, but lice feed on the host’s blood.
+They are laid in clothing seams, but lice feed on the host’s blood.

 3) Pediculosis pubis: Pubic and inguinal areas, thighs, armpits, sometimes hair on the chest, abdomen, and head, as well as eyebrows and eyelashes.